carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 teaching: 20
 exercises: 10
 questions:
-- "What is nf-core?"
-- "How do you find nf-core pipelines?"
-- "How do you run nf-core pipelines?"
-- "How do you use nf-core pipelines offline?"
-- "How do oyu configure nf-core pipleines for your envirnoment?"
-objectives:
-- "Understand what nf-core core is how it relates to Nextflow."
-- "List and search nf-core pipelines using the nf-core helper tool ."
-- "Run test nf-core RNA-Seq pipeline."
-keypoints:
-- "nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow. "
-- "nf-core pipelines can found using the nf-core helper tool or from he nf-core website."
----

----
-title: "Getting Started with Nextflow"
-teaching: 15
-exercises: 5
-questions:
 - "What is Nextflow?"
 - "Why should I use a workflow system as part of my research workflow?"
 objectives:
-- "Understand why you should use a workflow system as part of your workflow"
+- "Understand why you should use a workflow system as part of your workflow."
 - "Explain the benefits of using Nextflow as part of your science workflow."
 keypoints:
 - "Nextflow is a "workflow orchestration engine and a programming domain specific language."